joshribakoff/graphql-demo/README.md

   }
 ```

 For a more intuitive explanation of the resolvers concept, check out the videos about netflix's falcor.
-GraphQL is objectively a more robust & powerful tool but Falcor is easier to understand, due to it's focus on the inner workings & less developer evangelism.
+GraphQL is objectively a more robust & powerful tool but Falcor is easier to understand, partially because its more limited, but also due to it's focus on the inner workings & less developer evangelism.

 # When not to use GraphQL